Chygos/hackbio-cancer-internship/stage4/stage4_report/README.md

 __Feature Selection__

 - __Filtering:__ Statistically insignificant genes from DGE analysis (FDR > 0.05) were removed reducing the features to about 24,000 genes.
 - __Lasso Logistic Regression:__ A Lasso regression model was used to select features by applying a penalty which shrank unimportant features to exactly zero.
-A total of 91 genes were selected for modeling based on non-zero coefficient values (Fig 6).
+A total of 91 genes were selected for modelling based on non-zero coefficient values (Fig 6).

 __Modeling__

-The k-nearest neighbors (k-NN) and random forest models were used to train a model for predicting IDH status.
+The k-nearest neighbors (k-NN) and random forest models were used to train a model for predicting IDH status and tumor grades, respectively.
 The model's performance was evaluated using accuracy, recall, F1 score, precision, and specificity.
-To select optimal parameters, hyperparameter tuning with a 5-fold cross-validation was used and the set of parameters with the highest accuracy was selected.
+To select optimal parameters, hyperparameter tuning with a 5-fold cross-validation was used and the set of parameters with the highest accuracy (IDH status) and F1 score (tumor grade) was selected.
+A confusion matrix representing each model's predictions on the test set and the actual class was visualized.

 __Results__

+A. **IDH Status**

 ___Table: Model Performance on test set___